pzrsa/parsam.io/src/data/blog/hinge.md

 I also felt like such an asshole.
 I was seeing the flaws as opposed to the positives, because that's all thats projected to me through photos and some supposedly clever prompts.

-# The profiles

-One thing that was so strange to me was how unoriginal and boring most of the girls were.
-They put in absolutely zero effort.
-Some girls even went as far as to just put the same answer in random prompts.
-I was more surprised when a girl had something original.

-It just goes to show how little effort is required to garner attention.
-I love the statistic about how something like [80% of men are competing for the 22% of women](https://medium.com/@worstonlinedater/tinder-experiments-ii-guys-unless-you-are-really-hot-you-are-probably-better-off-not-wasting-your-2ddf370a6e9a).

 Also, since I'm in Berlin, most profiles were written in German, and I honestly could not be bothered to translate each prompt, I ain't that thirsty.
 Most of the time I responded to the ones in English.

 # Deleting my account